uvarc/workshop-site/content/lesson/ses-python-intro/jupyterlab.md

 ### Text Editor

 JupyterLab includes a simple text editor you can use to create files.
 In the upper left of your JupyterLab tab, click `+` to start the launcher.
-Choose the text editor.
-Type
+Choose the text file button.
+Now, in JupyterLab go to "file" and "save as" and save your file as something like "hello_func.py".
+Make sure to save this in the same directory you saved your notebook.

 ```
 def hello():